Fun Father’s Day Activities You Can Do With Dad

 Get on the lake

-Oconee County has some great options for enjoying the water, including:
+Oconee County has some fantastic options for enjoying big bodies of water, including:

 Depending on what your dad likes to do, you could take him fishing, rent a stand-up paddleboard, cruise around in a boat, take a pontoon boat tour, or swim near the shore.